loosenthedark/zen-of-typing/README.md

     </summary>

   One surefire way to drive user engagement is to harness the principles of [operant conditioning](https://en.wikipedia.org/wiki/Operant_conditioning) when designing an interactive application.
 The Zen of Typing adheres to this objective on at least two fronts:
   - The user is provided with instant feedback in the form of a results breakdown, consisting of overall time taken, accuracy and average speed (in words typed per minute).
-In most cases, this alone should be enough of a hook to encourage them to keep playing in the hope of improving on their current 'personal best' score(s)
+In most cases, this alone should be enough of a hook to encourage them to keep playing in the hope of improving on their current personal best score(s)
   - The secret password/'Beast Mode' functionality is initially alluded to in passing, but quickly becomes a central aspect of the game.
 Crucially, the user is never directly informed as to how and when the next character of this password will be revealed, so they are kept guessing (and wanting more) to a large extent.
     </details>